 How to Choose the Best CPAP Mask Style for You

 Sleeping style – do you sleep on your back, side, or stomach?
 If you’re a back sleeper, any style mask should work fine.
 If you’re a side sleeper, full face masks might put too much pressure on the side of your face.
-You also might consider getting a CPAP pillow, which are specially designed to leave ample room for CPAP masks, even while sleeping on your side.
+You also might consider getting a CPAP pillow, which is specially designed to leave ample room for CPAP masks, even while sleeping on your side.

 Machine compatibility – what CPAP machine do you use?
 Most of the major manufacturers (ResMed, Phillips Respironics, Fisher & Paykel) make their CPAP units compatible with most mask types, but there is still a slim possibility that a third-party mask might not work well with a different company’s CPAP machine.

 Pressure settings – what is your pressure setting for your CPAP unit?
-This will be based on your doctor’s recommendations, and will vary significantly depending on the severity of your sleep apnea, your size and weight, and other factors.
+This will be based on your doctor’s recommendations and will vary significantly depending on the severity of your sleep apnea, your size and weight, and other factors.
 In general, full face style masks work better for higher pressure settings.
 You may wish to speak to your sleep doctor about recommended mask styles.

 Past experience – what CPAP masks have you tried in the past?
 What was your experience with those styles?
-Most CPAP users will find a style they like, and stick with it over time.
+Most CPAP users will find a style they like and stick with it over time.
 They might try a different brand, but typically if a style (nasal, nasal pillow, full face) is identified that works well and is comfortable, there is little need to try a new style altogether.

 The Importance of a Good CPAP Mask